vickydj/inputs-conf-generator-SH/readme.md

 • ~~Change from my_rest custom endpoint to receivejsonfromsh and respective python file~~

 ### New Functionality :
-• Dashboard or js to get custom source lists from users.
+• ~~Dashboard or js to get custom source lists from users~~

-• Ability to mention source and host list in a format.
-Preferably done over js snippet.
+• ~~Ability to mention source and host list in a format.
+Preferably done over js snippet~~

 • Perform basic json payload validations on sh and ds.
 Check for host and source formatting.